bamsrud01/java-challenges/README.md

 ### 02. Output Registered Symbol
   - This challenge follows the lesson on char and booleans
   - The assignment is to output the registered symbol, stored as a char value

+### 03. Determine if Total Exceeds Limit
+  - This challenge follows the lesson on conditional expressions
+  - Calculates values and tests against limit